-Village Craft and Candle UX Upgrades
+Village Craft and Candle

 Audit, user research and UX strategy for a medium sized business' e-commerce website